 The other thing we would like to improve is reply-to-reply usability and add a function to mention all group members or event participants.
 Stay tuned to see which mention features we implement next and happy mentioning!

 Contribute to Open Social or Drupal

 Would you like to contribute to Open Social and/ or to Drupal in general?
-Use the Open Social Documentation Guide as a starting point for Open Social.
+Use the Open Social Documentation Guide as a starting point for Open Social by clicking the image below.
 If you to help Drupal grow, then you can find many different tips on Drupal.org.
-Curious about what’s in it for you?
-Read about what motivates people to contribute to open-source projects like Open Social.